Archaeology and Anthropology is an exacting option combining the approaches of the arts with those of the sciences.

 The main centres where archaeology and anthropology are taught are no more than five minutes away: these include the main subject libraries – the Balfour Library at the Pitt Rivers Museum, the Sackler Library (incorporating the Ashmolean Library as well as other important collections), and the Tyler Library at the Institute of Social and Cultural Anthropology.
 The Ashmolean Museum is close by.
 The college’s own library (open 24/7) is also very well-stocked.

 Students studying Archaeology and Anthropology in Keble are closely associated with undergraduates in Classical Archaeology and Ancient History and Human Sciences.
 This subject family creates a strong intellectual community, including postgraduates.
 In fact Keble is home to the single largest college community of archaeologists in Oxford (undergraduate, graduate students and senior members), which makes it a particularly interesting and friendly place to work and study the subject.
-There are regular lectures and seminars by notable visiting academics, with recent speakers including Ian Hodder, Maurice Bloch and Richard Sennett.

 There is a dedicated scholarship, the Owens Travelling Scholarship, which funds undergraduate travel related to classical archaeology and history during the vacations.